| Licensed Tour Operator

 In the heart of Kenya’s Northern Frontier District, amidst the rugged landscape of the Namunyak Wildlife Conservation Trust, lies a sanctuary that stands as a beacon of hope for one of Africa’s most majestic creatures: the elephant.

 The Reteti Elephant Sanctuary is more than just a haven; it represents a dedicated effort to ensure the survival and well-being of orphaned and abandoned elephants, while fostering coexistence between humans and wildlife.
+This harmonious approach is fundamental to successful wildlife conservation in regions where communities and animals share vital resources, ensuring a sustainable future for both.

 What is the Reteti Elephant Sanctuary?